-- 3.01.1 A hull, including, deck, coach roof, windows, hatches and all other parts, shall form an integral, essentially watertight unit and any openings in it shall be capable of being immediately secured to maintain this integrity. - 3.01.2 Vessels shall have at least two exits from the hull.
+- 3.01.1 The hull, including, deck, coach roof, windows, hatches and all other parts, shall form an integral, essentially watertight unit and any openings in it shall be capable of being immediately secured to maintain this integrity. - 3.01.2 There shall be at least two exits from the hull.
 At least one exit shall be located in the fore part of the accommodation.